• Skip to main content

 As the workforce evolves and younger generations are entering into the mix, there has been a big push for independence and working for oneself.
 This is true in every industry, and especially so in the healthcare world.
 Many younger physicians and medical specialists are looking for options involving private practices, not wanting to be tied down or restricted by big hospitals and healthcare systems.

-Melissa Marsocci, Founder of Cornerstone Healthcare Consulting and Management, specializes in helping practitioners make the jump into private practice and expects to see a lot more of them popping up in the next few years.
+Melissa Starowitz, Founder of Cornerstone Healthcare Consulting and Management, specializes in helping practitioners make the jump into private practice and expects to see a lot more of them popping up in the next few years.
 This is in part due to patterns she sees that resemble what happened a few decades ago, and due to the business and healthcare management environment of today.

-As Marsocci explains, this draw towards opening private practices stems in part from younger generations entering the workforce, and not being satisfied with the status quo.
+As Starowitz explains, this draw towards opening private practices stems in part from younger generations entering the workforce, and not being satisfied with the status quo.
 Many people now want to go into the entrepreneurial space, while still working one-on-one with patients.

 Some physicians feel reluctant to get into a contract with a big healthcare system because they are limited in how they can practice, these systems often have patient quotas, specific treatment timeframes, and treatment limitations.
 In other cases, it is simply a practitioner wanting to focus on a more customer-centric model, and wanting the freedom of owning their own business.